 The beautiful Perhentian Islands are one of the prized destinations on the east coast of Peninsular Malaysia.
 Unlike Thai island counterparts, the islands are less developed and less densely populated.
 The Perhentian Islands offer absolutely gorgeous stretches of white sand and clear turquoise water, which are actually part of a protected marine park.
+There are also more and more well-managed hotels and resorts popping up on the Perhentian Islands.

 The nearest city to ‘Perhentian’ that has a fully operating domestic airport is Kota Bharu.
 That is why it is the most popular gateway to the islands.
 If you have booked a flight to Kota Bharu with Perhentian as your final destination; here is a step-by-step guide on how to get from Kota Bharu Airport (Sultan Ismail Petra Airport) to Perhentian: